NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Behavioral_Spotlight/Q1_2023_Promo_Consumer_Behavior_Spotlight.md

 # Behavioral Insights Spotlight
 ## Q1 2023 Promotion Response: Brand & Retailer Dynamics

 This spotlight analyzes **Q1 2023 promotional behavior** to reveal how brands and retailers respond to different price incentives.
-Using key Power BI visualizations, we evaluate the **total sales volume, retailer segmentation, and probability-based promotion lift** to understand what drives performance at the brand and store level.
+Using key Power BI visualizations, I evaluate the **total sales volume, retailer segmentation, and probability-based promotion lift** to understand what drives performance at the brand and store level.

 ---